kedNalatacId/AP-YAML-Enumerator/README.md

 It will generate a yaml file per game.
 Each yaml file will be full of a document per combination of options.

 As an example of how explosive this can be:
-If you select 4x options that each have 3x possibilities, then you should see 81 output yamls.
+If you select 4x options that each have 3x possibilities, then you should see 81 output documents in a single yaml file.
+The example shows an ALTTP example with these numbers.
 The number of yamls can quickly get out of hand, be warned.

 # How to run